 Nothing worth the levels.

 - : Very versatile, but it’s not powerful enough to justify multiclassing.

 This is objectively fantastic, but it’s hard to find a build that will want it.
 The obvious answers are the Arcane Trickster Rogue, the Battlesmith Artificer, and the Eldritch Knight Fighter.
 But those are the exact same characters that line up well for Bladesinging, and Bladesinging tends to get more attention.

 But there are still some standout builds where War Magic shines.
-Bladesinging is only available to elves (and half-elves since they count as elves and humans at the same time), and it only works for one minute bursts, after which if you’re not also a good spellcaster you’re pretty useless.
-By comparison, War Magic works as long as you have your Reaction so you can negate attacks and shug off saving throws all day long.
+Bladesinging only works in light or no armor, and it only works for 1-minute bursts, after which if you’re not also a good spellcaster you’re pretty useless.
+By comparison, War Magic works as long as you have your Reaction so you can negate attacks and shrug off saving throws all day long.
 The bonuses won’t be as big as those from Bladesong once your Intelligence hits +5, but the fact that you can use them constantly may be worthwhile.
 Bladesinging also doesn’t give you an Initiative bonus.